 - Or something else entirely?

-Ultimately, you want to ensure there is a next opportunity to move along the buyer (or customer) journey.
-Aside from the standard “download now” button, here are a few other supporting CTAs you can leverage on your TY pages:
+Ultimately, you want to ensure there is a next opportunity to move the buyer along their journey.
+For B2B top to the middle of funnel-style landing pages, aside from the basic “download today” or “buy now” buttons and nothing else to entice that interested prospect, here are a few quick items you can explore adding to your confirmation or thank you pages:

 - Educational or How-To Content